Christi Kern Lab - Current Members

 Research Specialist I

-My research experience began at Clemson University where I was working towards my degree in Microbiology.
-I had the opportunity to work in the Microbiology prep lab where I was able to work closely with the TAs to make sure they had the appropriate bacterial cultures and supplies for their teaching labs.
-After graduating, I joined Dr. Christi Kern's lab team in the summer of 2015.
+After graduating, from Clemson, I joined Dr. Christi Kern's lab team in the summer of 2015.
 I facilitate the cardiovascular and temporomandibular joint projects.
-My main responsibilities include mouse husbandry, histology and training of undergraduate researchers in the C. Kern laboratory.
+My main responsibilities were mouse husbandry, histology and training of undergraduate researchers in the C. Kern laboratory.